apitoolkit/apitoolkit-dotnet/README.md

 });

 # app.UseEndpoint(..)
-# other middlewares and logic
+# other middleware and logic
 # ...
 ```